wdanilo/struct-split/lib/README.md

 <br/>

-# 🧩 Partial Borrows
+# 🔪 Partial Borrows

 Zero-overhead ["partial borrows"](https://internals.rust-lang.org/t/notes-on-partial-borrows/20020), borrows of selected fields only, like `&<mut field1, mut field2>MyStruct`.
-It lets you split structs into non-overlapping sets of mutably borrowed fields.
-It's akin to [slice::split_at_mut](https://doc.rust-lang.org/std/primitive.slice.html#method.split_at_mut), but more flexible and tailored for structs.
+It lets you split structs into non-overlapping sets of mutably borrowed fields, similar to [slice::split_at_mut](https://doc.rust-lang.org/std/primitive.slice.html#method.split_at_mut), but more flexible and tailored for structs.

 <br/>